-Guitar chords - find, learn and play
+Guitar chords - huge collection of chords and tips

-Major C chord
+C Major chord

-In this specific C chord (a chord can be played in many ways as the fretboard of the guitar let us find the constellations of the same notes in several positions), there’s five notes played together: C, E, G (open string), C and E (open string).
+In this specific C chord (a chord can be played in many ways as the fretboard of the guitar let us find the constellations of the same notes in several positions), there’re five notes played together: C, E, G (open string), C and E (open string).
 On the guitar, we sometimes play the same note twice but in different octaves to get a richer sound in a chord.

-These kinds of chords are used in many music styles, but you may associate the sound to some specific style – melancholy ballads or jazz?
+These kinds of chords are used in many music styles, but perhaps you associate the sound to some specific style – melancholy ballads or jazz?

 Sharps (#) and flats (b)